 In mid-February 2016 I visited the once roaring town of Goldfield, Nevada.
 An old set of gem claims had come under new ownership and new direction.
 I was eager to find out what that meant for rockhounds.

 You can read about what I found by getting the May, 2016 issue of Rock&Gem magazine. (external link) It’s available at Barnes&Noble as well as larger bookstores.
 You can also download the Rock&Gem app for your mobile device to purchase an e-version of the article.
+Look below for photographs not found in the article.

 Here is the beginning of the article: